Help is available for anyone impacted by the Northeast Philadelphia medical jet crash

 Road closures, public transit changes

-Road closures are in effect around where the crash happened in Northeast Philadelphia.
-This also impacts SEPTA bus routes.
+Road closures were in effect around where the crash happened in Northeast Philadelphia.
+This also impacted some SEPTA bus routes.

-Drivers can expect to see delays as the investigation continues and are urged to avoid the area by using a different route.
-Officials are also asking for drivers to not double park.
+Officials with the city's Office of Emergency Management said that PECO and PGW have confirmed all services have been returned in the area near the crash, except for immediately impacted buildings.

-Riders on SEPTA buses should expect to see detours, delays and cancellations near the crash site.
+But, they said, there will be repairs needed to lights, traffic signals and roads.

 To contact SEPTA Customer Service, call 215-580-7800.
 For the latest on route changes, click here.